TeamAlpha5/AirViewer2/Program By Contract/Program by Contract by Rahul Satla.md

 - We can see in this code that the file path length must be bigger than zero.
 This requirement must be met before the class constructor method and the textConversion() function can be executed.

 **Post-condition:**
-- In this code we can see the condition "result==true".
-This must be equals to "true" at the end of the execution of textConversion() method.
+- We can notice the condition "result==true" in this code.
+At the end of the textConversion() method's execution, this must equal "true."